cliqer/cliqerReleases/README.md

 Latest Releases: https://github.com/cliqer/cliqerReleases/releases/latest

-Control your presentations from anywhere in world.
+Control your presentations from anywhere in the world.
 Advanced Multiple Presenters Internet Clicker Software.
 Supports Powerpoint, Keynote, vMix, Libre Office, Google Slides, Prezi, ZoHo Slides, Visme, Canva, Slidebean, Slides and any other software.

 How does it work?